Commercial animal cloning: Other working animals with high performance

-Cloning of super sniffer dogs for airports was reported in 2011, four years afterwards when the dogs started working.
+Cloning of super sniffer dogs for airports was reported in 2011, four years after the dog that served as their genetic donor retired.
 Cloning of a successful rescue dog was reported in 2009 and of a police dog in 2019.

 Endangered and extinct animals

 The only extinct animal to be cloned as of 2022 is a Pyrenean ibex, born on July 30, 2003, in Spain, which died minutes later due to physical defects in the lungs.